BebopVinh/Hog-Iron/notes/Site-plan.md

   -Log In
   -Sign-In is students/new

   -Students
-    - Edit Page:
+    joan - Edit Page:
       - DONE add and drop classes,
       - DONE update student info
       - show pet
       - show graduation year
       - (vote for fave teacher? )
       - DONE destroy button
-    - New page
+    joan - New page
       - students page could be aliased as admissions.
       - DONE Add student
-    - Show page
+    joan - Show page
       - pets
       - classes
       - house
       - teachers

   -Teachers a.k.a.
 Faculty
-    - INDEX - list them with classes they teach and pictures, click on picture go to show page for teacher which shows classes they teach
+    - lizzie INDEX - list them with classes they teach and pictures, click on picture go to show page for teacher which shows classes they teach
+    - lizzie Show page
+    - no new or edit views
     - eventually: if a teacher is logged in, s/he can create a class

-  -Classes
+  vinh -Classes
     show page - Students click on a class to add it to your schedule?

   -Houses
-    - SHOW
+    - brynn SHOW
       -list students by house. dropdown?
       - when you choose one you get the list of students.